v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_list_availablesettings.md

 # List availableSettings

-List all the available officePoliciy available to be configured.
+List all the available officePolicySettings available to be configured.

 ### Prerequisites